sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 ### Tests <a name="data-visualization-tests"></a>

+By running this cell, we see the scatter plot image based on the function we defined.

 ```ruby
 from IPython.display import Image, display
 # Display the image with a custom-size
 display(Image(filename='/Data_Mining/pipeline_data/scatter_plot.png', width=300, height=200))
 ```

 ```ruby
 # Testing the func() function